 What are rice noodles made from?

-Rice noodles are primarily made from rice flour and water, producing a gluten-free product that is widely used in Asian cuisine.
+Rice noodles are mostly made from rice flour and water, so they’re gluten-free and common in Asian cooking.

 Can rice noodles be eaten cold?